crazyfactory/react-general-components/README.md

 - No need to export it at root folder, `genindex` script will do the work
 - No need to manually release, we use [semantic-release](https://github.com/semantic-release/semantic-release/).
 It will release package based on commit message.
+- No need to manually publish documentation at Github Page, `doc:publish` script will do the work.